 Looking for the perfect beach vacation this summer?
 Then look no further than Folly Beach, SC!

-This charming coastal town has something for everyone, from pristine beaches and watersports to local cuisine and nightlife.
+This charming coastal town has something for everyone.
+From pristine beaches and watersports to local cuisine and nightlife, this is a perennial favorite among the Charleston beaches.

 So whether you’re looking to relax or explore, read on for the ultimate guide to what to see and do in Folly Beach.